-The following is a list of several Genuine Ford Accessory products for your vehicle.
+The following is a list of several Genuine Ford Accessory products.
 Not all accessories are available for all models.
 For a complete listing of the accessories that are available for your vehicle, please contact your dealer or visit our online store at: www.fordaccessoriesstore.com.